Please enable JavaScript in your browser to use this page.

 The shortlisted proposals for Lyme Road and Charmouth Road are presented under 'Our proposals' on this web page.

-We are now proposing an eastbound one-way route, without bi-directional cycling, alongside a School Street with timed vehicle restrictions at the north end of Charmouth Road under a formal Traffic Regulation Order.
-This is subject to a formal statutory public consultation in December 2025.
+Following re-design and after consulting the community in December 2025, we have instead installed an eastbound one-way route, without bi-directional cycling, to complement a School Street with timed vehicle restrictions at the north end of Charmouth Road and a series of continuous crossings.

 Links with other projects